vaultboyportal/Query_Id/README.md

 Educational Purposes Only:

 This script is intended solely for educational and research purposes.
 The authors and contributors of this project are not responsible for any misuse of this code.
 Any actions taken using this code are the sole responsibility of the user.

-# Copyright Notice:

-This script is protected under the provisions of the U.S. Copyright Act of 1976, Title 17, United States Code.
-Unauthorized reproduction or distribution of this script, or any portion of it, may result in severe civil and criminal penalties, and will be prosecuted to the maximum extent possible under the law.
-For more information, please consult the full text of the law: [Title 17 of the U.S. Code.](https://www.copyright.gov/title17/)